jahid-github/A-machine-vision-application-with-Arduino-Nicla-Vision-to-select-pieces-mosaic-tiles-by-color/README.md

 - Send control signals to the sorting mechanism to separate tiles of the identified color.
 - If no match is found, tiles continue along the default path.

-5. Dynamic Adjustment (Optional):
-- Allow users to select or change the target color through an interface or physical buttons.

 **Implementation Steps**
 1. Hardware Setup:
 - Mount the Nicla Vision on a frame to view the mosaic tile stream.